Beautiful Handmade Statement Necklaces and other Fabulousness from Neena Shilvock - Inspirations and Designs From the Week Gone by

 There's lashings of diamanté elements, all in micro pavé settings which I prefer, as the little stones are set so closely together that the metal hardly shows - they are set deep within the grooves of the metal to create a seamless look that resembles cobblestones.
 Micro-pavé settings are created with stones that are uniform in size and laid out in a honeycomb-like arrangement over the surface.
 They require a microscope to set as the diamanté are usually smaller than 1.4mm in diameter.

 There are also bright enamelled harlequin colours in the clasp, baroque pearls from Bali that I picked up in Malaysia, and electroplated ceramic spacers to add bling and colour to the piece.
-In today's world of working from home and meetings on Zoom, all these elements matter and help to give the wearer the right kind of visibility.
+In today's world of working from home and meetings on Zoom, all these elements matter and help to give the wearer the right kind of visibility

-Now I know I said that jewellery is my favourite subject - but I am an obstetrician and gynaecologist - I just realised that I've been a consultant for 21 years, not to mention the eight years of training in the UK and a few more in India - jeez, that makes me feel old!
-However, in my long practice as a ObGyn I've never had the occasion to say that it is my favourite subject, nor have I had a wish to talk about it.
+Now I know I said that jewellery is my favorite subject - but I am an obstetrician and gynaecologist - I just realised that I've been a consultant for 21 years, not to mention the eight years of training in the UK and a few more in India - jeez, that makes me feel old!
+However, in my long practice as a ObGyn I've never had the occasion to say that it is my favorite subject, nor have I had a wish to talk about it.
 However, I recently came across a blog written by Jen Gunter, an ObGyn from Canada who writes about the subject that is so close to her heart - and writes so well, and so humorously, that I felt I should share it with you.
 Have fun - I'm sure you'll enjoy it.

 Just a quick reminder, it is Caprilicious' 9th birthday on the 6th of November and I have a promotion running - a 25% discount till midnight on the 6th - use the code HappyNinth at the checkout.

 That's me for this week, folks.
 Have a wonderful week, and I'll catch you next Friday, same time, same place.